deepset-ai/haystack-home/content/blog/guide-to-using-zephyr-with-haystack2/index.md

 Following the theme of [our previous article](https://haystack.deepset.ai/blog/customizing-rag-to-summarize-hacker-news-posts-with-haystack2), we will show you how to build a pipeline that uses Zephyr with Haystack, but we will also take the opportunity and show you how to do this with the preview package of Haystack 2.0.

 > Update: we released Haystack 2.0-Beta on December 4th 2023, the code in this article has been updated to work with this new release.

-*You can run the example code showcased in this article in the accompanying* *[Colab notebook.](https://colab.research.google.com/drive/1gvfDSWyx2uJQokxO2DG1EXBZIFI-2D0N)*

 ## Querying Zephyr with Haystack